 Subject selection for Year 10 will take place following the parent information evening.
-Students will be interviewed individually by a Careers Adviser, Head Teacher Secondary Studies or Deputy Principal.
-They then submit their subject choices through the CHS subject selection web address.
+Students will be interviewed individually by a member of the Subject Selection team.
+They then submit their subject choices through the CHS subject selection web address, using Edval Choice software.